 In this blog post, I focus on ‘Eastern’ music, since belly dance originates from the Middle East and many of us aren’t very familiar with this style of music.
 Though most concepts from this blog post are applicable to many other styles of music that belly dance may be performed to.

 In Middle Eastern music, the layers are typically the rhythm, ostinato, melody, and decorations.
-We’ll be looking at each of these in more detail.
+We’ll be looking at each of these in more detail, enabling you to listen (and therefore dance) more deeply to Middle Eastern music.
 For those of you more familiar with Western music, you may notice that harmony is missing from my list of layers.
 Western music is awash with harmony: simultaneous, different musical pitches.
 In Middle Eastern music, a single melody performed by multiple voices is typical, with no accompanying harmony.
 In that case, the depth comes from the texture – the solo or group of instruments or voices used, and the uniqueness of the execution of the melody by each musician.
 The resulting sound is called heterophony – ‘different voices’ (Baba Yaga Music).

 The foundation of our musical layer cake is the pulse.
 Does the music have a beat you can clap along to?
 That’s the pulse.
 Most belly dance music does, unless it’s a taqsim: an improvisation in free rhythm which can be commonly found as an introduction or middle section of a classical belly dance song.
 The tempo is the pace of the musical pulse.
 Is it fast or slow, or somewhere in between?
 Does it vary during the song?
 The meter tells us how many pulses are in each bar, with the first pulse in a bar being the strongest.
 Typically dance music has 2, 4, or 8 pulses in a bar.
 In a piece of music, you should hear this strong first pulse and be able to count out the meter, for example four beats to a bar: One-two-three-four, One-two-three-four, One-two-three-four, ….
 On top off all of this, is the rhythmic mode (iqa) in Middle Eastern music.
 The rhythmic mode deserves a future blog post all of its own, suffice to say for now that it’s the regularly repeating sequences of drum beats within a bar (Baba Yaga Music).
 Those are the interesting and repetitive drum patterns that you hear throughout a song.